luc-github/ESP3D/docs/espXXX.md

     - NONE
     - PUSHOVER
     - EMAIL
-    - LINE
     - TELEGRAM
     - IFTTT (by webhook)
-    - HomeAssistant (via webhook)
+    - HOMEASSISTANT (via webhook)
+    - WHATSAPP

 * T1
    * if T1 is not empty, it will set the token1 which depend on [type of notification](https://esp3d.io/esp3d/v3.x/documentation/notifications/index.html)